Bring your skills to New Zealand and enjoy unique professional opportunities along with a lifestyle you just won’t find anywhere else.

 Most people within New Zealand if they have to travel more than about 15 minutes think that’s a hardship.
 I think that’s what some people see when they do come to New Zealand – particularly from the UK where they might travel up to 2 hours to get to the office, that just doesn’t happen within New Zealand so you have more time.

 You’ll find lots of engineering jobs on the lists.
-Skills sought as at mid 2015 include:
+Skills sought as at early 2018 include:

 - chemical engineer (also known as Process Engineers here)

-- engineers: civil, construction, electrical, electronics, environmental, geotechnical, industrial, instrument and electrical, materials, mechanical, mining, petroleum, production, structural and transport specialities
+- engineers: civil, electrical, electronics, environmental, geotechnical, industrial, materials, mechanical, petroleum, production, and structural specialities

 - draughtspersons: civil, electrical and mechanical